Gwen Stefani Spills Relationship With Blake Shelton Is ‘One Of The Greatest Gifts’

 The Voice coach Gwen Stefani revealed in a new interview with Shape Magazine that her relationship with fellow Voice star Blake Shelton is “one of the greatest gifts” and considers their union “healing.”

-The former No Doubt singer opened up about the couple’s relationship ever since the two met and fell for one another in 2015 when Stefani appeared on the reality competition singing series as a coach.
-The couple was united after their respective relationships ended, Shelton was married to country superstar Miranda Lambert and Stefani was wed to Bush rocker Gavin Rossdale, with whom she shares three sons.
+The former No Doubt singer opened up about the couple’s relationship.
+The two met and fell for one another in 2015 when Stefani appeared on the reality competition singing series as a coach.
+The couple was united after their respective relationships ended.
+Shelton was married to country superstar Miranda Lambert and Stefani was wed to Bush rocker Gavin Rossdale, with whom she shares three sons.

 “I feel as if I spent the last four years healing, you know, trying to build my life again,” Stefani said to Shape Magazine.
 “Having a best friend like Blake to help me do that has been one of the greatest gifts.”